 - To edit a filter, select it in the list and clickEdit.
 In the Edit Coverage Filter dialog that appears, make necessary changes as described for adding a new filter below.

 - Click Save to save and apply your modifications, if any.

 Solution-wide filters are saved in the Solution team-shared settings layer and, therefore, can be shared within other developers who work on this solution.
 For more information, see Sharing Coverage Filters.

 - In the Coverage Filters dialog, click Add filter.

-In the Add Coverage Filter
+Add Coverage Filter

 dialog that appears, choose the type of filter rule:

 - Analyze code in - to include the specified code item into code coverage analysis and exclude all other code items.